whitneyburton/portfolios/students/1701-front/justyna_winiarska_field/justynafield-m3.markdown

 (What did you set out to accomplish this module?)

 ## Rubric Scores
+Fill in how YOU would grade yourself from 1-4 in the following categories this module:

 * **A: End-of-Module Assessment**: pass
 * **B: Individual Work & Projects**: 3.5